-There have been several stories involving antibiotics and antibiotic resistance lately.
+There have been several recent news stories involving antibiotics and antibiotic resistance.

 This story was news to me.
 Like many consumers of organic produce, I wasn't aware that antibiotics were ever allowed in organic agriculture.
 As Urvashi Rangan, the director of consumer safety and sustainability at Consumer Reports put it, "This isn't what consumers expect out of organics" (source).
 Exactly!
 I have been looking askance at my apples for weeks.
 Happily, the National Organics Standards Board has rejected a petition to extend the exemption that allowed the use of antibiotics on organic produce.
 However, I wonder just how much antibiotic I have ingested over these past few years eating organic apples and pears.
 (Note that not all organic apples and pears are treated: the article reports that up to 16 percent of all apple acreage and up to 40 percent of all pear acreage get sprayed with antibiotics each year.)

 In March I heard this NPR interview discussing a press conference by Dr. Thomas Frieden, director of the Centers for Disease Control and Prevention, in which he announced the need to "sound an alarm" on the advance of CRE, a highly drug-resistant bacteria.
 I learned in this interview that the antibiotics prescribed to treat many patients with superbugs have not been used for decades.
 That's because the antibiotics have such undesirable side effects as kidney failure.
 Facing death from an infection caused by a superbacteria, however, the patients are left with no other choice but to take a drug that may cause them serious harm.

 And just today I read this story about a report that found that surprisingly few new antibiotics are being developed for the treatment of infections caused by an especially nasty class of superbugs, such as CRE.